csfeeser/Python/challenges/DAY 1 CONTENT- chal02.md

 <img src="https://i.redd.it/wk843smkri441.jpg" alt="drawing" width="400"/>

-**Objective:** Add the following components to your code in this order:
+Create a new `.py` file of any name you choose!
+Add the following to your code:

 **PART 1.** Put this list in your code: